-The Trump administration is making a controversial decision to scrap Obama-era plans that require all truck, train and bus operators be screened for sleep apnea.
+The Trump administration is making a controversial decision to scrap Obama-era plans that require all truck, train, and bus operators to be screened for sleep apnea.

 Sleep Apnea: a common disorder in which you have one or more pauses in breathing or shallow breaths while you sleep.